AI4Finance-Foundation/FinRL/docs/source/reference/reference.md

 # External Sources

 The following contents are collected and referred by AI4Finance community during the development of FinRL and related projects.
-Some of them are educational and relatively easy while some are professional and need advanced knowledge.
+Some of them are educational and relatively easy while some others are professional and need advanced knowledge.
 We appreciate and respect the effort of all these contents' authors and developers.

 ## Proof-of-concept